Best Android phone with removable battery 2025

 Reasons to avoid

-Dumb phones were all the rage back in the day.
-If you're still attracted by the flip form factor but not willing to spend thousands of dollars on a modern foldable, the Cat S22 Flip could be an interesting choice.
+Before smartphones took over the world, feature phones (often called dumb phones as well) used to be incredibly popular.
+If you're still attracted by the flip form factor but aren't not willing to spend thousands of dollars on a modern foldable, the Cat S22 Flip could be an interesting choice for you.
+However, do note that the company that used to make this phone, has shut down, so it might be a bit tricky to buy this thing.

-You get all the basic components of a "smart" Android phone, but the body is markedly different from any other Android device seen nowadays.
-It's even powered by a Qualcomm Snapdragon SoC and has IP68 water and dust resistance.
-You can expand the storage via microSD and the S22 Flip uses USB-C for charging.
+Still, you get all the basic components of a "smart" Android phone, with the CAT S22 Flip, but the form factor is markedly different from any other modern Android device seen these days.
+It's even powered by a Qualcomm Snapdragon 215 SoC and has IP68 water and dust resistance.
+You can expand the storage via a microSD card, and there is USB-C charging included as well.

 On the other hand, you get proper keypad like the days of yore.
-There are two displays, one primary LCD screen inside and another smaller black and white panel on the outside.
-Although the internal display is a touchscreen, its minuscule size makes it really hard to use.
-You're much better off using the buttons for navigation.
+There are two displays, one primary LCD screen inside and a smaller secondary black and white panel on the outside.
+Although the internal display is a touchscreen, its minuscule size means you'll take some time getting used to it.
+In any case, you'll be better off using the buttons for navigation.

 Attribute | Quick look | Score |